-I’m posting this as a answer for a question asked by Sysprobs reader.
-How to configure and setting up NFS share on Windows 7 and connect it to VMware ESX server as storage.
+I’m posting this as an answer for a question asked by Sysprobs reader.
+How to configure and set up NFS share on Windows 7 and connect it to VMware ESX server as storage.
 Here I explain the steps I did in my test lab to create and connect storage to VMware ESXi server.
 Network File System (NFS) developed by Sun Microsystems to use in UNIX based systems.

-To setup NFS share on earlier Microsoft Operating systems, you need a component called ‘Windows Services for UNIX (WSFU)’ which can be downloaded from Microsoft.
-But WSFU is not for Windows 7.
+To set up NFS share on earlier Microsoft Operating systems, you need a component called ‘Windows Services for UNIX (WSFU)’ which can be downloaded from Microsoft.
+But WSFU is not available for Windows 7.
 So, creating NFS share on Windows 7 and allowing other UNIX based Operating Systems to access the share is not straight forward without third-party utilities.
 As mentioned earlier, this case is applicable for Windows 10 and 8.1 Operating Systems also.

 1) Download and Install haneWIN product.

 2) I suggest to switch off Windows firewall in Windows 7 client.

 3) Right Click and Run as administrator to open it.

 4) Go to Server tab and make sure below both checkboxes are ticked.

 5) Go to the Exports tab, here we can define which drive or folder will be shared.
 The best part is, it doesn’t require any Windows permissions to set up.
 I’m going to share a folder created for ESXi storage under below location.